 U.S. Military Family Centers

 Located on most military installations, Family Centers provide information, life skills education, and support services to military members and their families.
-One key function of a Family Center is to link customers with appropriate services available in the local community and/or through state and federal assistance programs such as those related to health and human services, school systems, employment assistance, law enforcement and recreation.
+One key function of a Family Center is to link people with appropriate services available in the local community and/or through state and federal assistance programs such as those related to health and human services, school systems, employment assistance, law enforcement and recreation.

 Airman and Family Readiness Centers (A&FRC)